 Eligibility/Criteria

-Nominees must hold a full-time faculty appointment at the University of Vermont at the rank of Professor, and must have held faculty status at the University for a minimum of 10 years.
+Nominees must hold a full-time faculty appointment at the University of Vermont at the rank of Full Professor and must have held faculty status at the University for a minimum of 10 years.
 Exceptions to this 10-year rule can be made to recruit and/or retain highly qualified faculty who meet all other UDP expectations.
+Current senior administrators at the level of deans, vice presidents, vice provosts, provosts, or presidents with underlying faculty appointments are only eligible for these awards once they return to a full-time faculty assignment.

 Nomination Process

 Any full-time UVM faculty member, Chairs and Deans may nominate any full-time member of the faculty for a University Distinguished Professor Award.
-Nominations are due by February 1st every year, and must include the following:
+Nominations are due by February 1st every year (if this date falls on a weekend, the due date is the following Monday), and must include the following:

 Please note that the nomination packet is restricted to the materials enumerated above.
 Additional materials will be returned to the nominator.

-Nomination material should be submitted with the "University Distinguished Professor Award Nomination" as the file name no later than 11:59 PM on February 1st.
+Nomination material should be submitted with the "University Distinguished Professor Award Nomination" as the file name no later than 11:59 PM on February 1st (if this date falls on a weekend, the due date is the following Monday).

 Award Committee